 FQHCs may provide other non-primary care ambulatory services covered by the Louisiana Medicaid State plan that are not included in the listing of FQHC services.
 These other ambulatory services may be provided by the FQHC if the FQHC meets the same standards as other enrolled providers of those services.
 Examples include:

-Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services for recipientbeneficiary’s under the age of 21;
+Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services for beneficiary’s under the age of 21;

-Vision care services (for recipienties under the age of 21);
+Vision care services (for beneficiaries under the age of 21);

-Speech and language services (for recipientbeneficiaries under the age of 21);
+Speech and language services (for beneficiaries under the age of 21);

-Hearing services (for recipientbeneficiaries under the age of 21);
+Hearing services (for beneficiaries under the age of 21);

 Dental services;